Optimising campaigns for mobile players

 4. Run targeted tests with clear hypotheses and minimum sample sizes.

-5. Monitor performance, adjust bids and allocate budget to validated segments.
+5. Monitor performance, adjust bids, and allocate budget to validated segments.

 Beginner vs advanced considerations